peytoncordero/DRI25/html-css.md

 - One image with alt text
 - A menu or navigation bar that links to your Home and About pages

 Think about the order of your content as you assemble the body of your page.
-Feel free to make up workshops or borrow language from our [Digital Humanities Institute](https://www.dhinstitutes.org/) website.
+Feel free to take language from your CV, or again, make something up for a fictional character.

 Don't worry about getting the content just right.
 The important aspect of this exercise is to review the structure of a webpage, and practice creating a webpage.